Funeral director explains death literacy and its importance

 Starting these conversations early, rather than waiting until death is imminent, can make the process easier and possibly more productive.

-“Beginning a conversation about death when it’s imminent can seem callous or unfeeling, so it’s understandable when it doesn’t happen,” Rachael says.
+“Beginning a conversation about death when it’s imminent can seem callous or unfeeling, so it’s understandable when it doesn’t happen,” Rachel says.

 Just remember to approach these conversations with sensitivity and an open mind.
 Encourage your loved ones to share their thoughts and feelings, and be prepared to listen without judgement – but don’t force the issue.
 The goal is always to make sure everyone’s wishes are understood and respected, especially when it comes to someone's end of life plan.